nation3/gov/GOVERNANCE.md

 Community review: 1, 0000-01-01, 2d
 Off-chain vote: 2, after 1, 2d
-Dispute period: 3, after 2, 2d
-On-chain enactment: 4, after 3, 2d
+On-chain enactment: 3, after 2, 2d
 ```

 ## Submitting a proposal

 1. Once you are ready to submit a formal proposal, go to the [Proposal Generator](https://gov.nation3.org/proposals/create) to generate an encoded version.
 Proposals need to adhere to the [governance spec](../specs/N3GOV-v1.d.ts).
 2. [Open a pull request](https://github.com/nation3/gov-proposals/pull/new) in the `gov-proposals` repo adding the proposal
    as `N3GOV-ID.json` (where ID is the suggested proposal's ID).
 Link the pull request at the end of your forum post.
 3. Modify the proposal based on feedback, both in the forum and in the pull request.
 4. Once the feedback period ends, you can tag it as `frozen` on GitHub.
 5. A bot will automatically merge and assign it an ID after checking: